This annual list of the best Asian restaurant franchises was revised and updated on January 7, 2022.

 Thai Express is a quick-service chain specializing in traditional fresh Thai cuisine with a menu that includes three appetizers, two soups, three curry dishes, six stir-fry dishes, two noodle dishes (Pad Thai and Pad See Ew), fried rice, General Thai, and Orange Chicken.

 The company was founded in Saint-Laurent, Quebec, Canada and is owned by Canadian food giant MTY Group and operated in the US by Kahala Brands (also owned by MTY).
-Founded and franchising since 2004, the number of locations has grown in recent years from 171 in 2011 to the last known reported total of 302 in 2018, of which only one was company-owned and all but six were located outside the US.
+Founded and franchising since 2004, the number of locations has grown in recent years from 171 in 2011 to the current total of 285 claimed on the company website (down from 302 in 2018, of which only one was company-owned and all but six were located outside the US).

 4. L&L Hawaiian Barbecue

 L&L Hawaiian Barbecue is a mash-up of influences, including Chinese, Japanese, Filipino, American, and Korean elements, served in the form of a traditional Hawaiian barbecue plate lunch with two scoops of rice, a creamy macaroni salad, and a hot entrée.
 And there’s even Spam in the menu with Spam Musubi (a slice of grilled spam on rice, wrapped in dry seaweed) and Spam Saimin (a noodle soup with Spam and fresh green onions).

-Founded by Johnson Kam and Eddie Flores, Jr. in Honolulu, Hawaii in 1976 and franchising since 1991, the number of locations currently stands at 205 (up from the previously reported total of 195), of which none are company-owned and two are located outside the US.
+Founded by Johnson Kam and Eddie Flores Jr. in Honolulu, Hawaii in 1976 and franchising since 1991, the number of locations currently stands at 208 (up from the previously reported total of 205), of which none are company-owned and two are located outside the US.

 Ginger Sushi Boutique is a chain from Canada where it is known as Sushi Shop.
 The menu features seven appetizers and salads, 13 poké bowls, five blossom rolls, two crispy rolls, four hosomaki rolls, seven maki rolls, six nigiri sashimi options, 10 sumomaki rolls, three temari sushi balls, sushi burritos, sushi tacos, sushi pizza, and desserts.